warigroup/hashcharger_app/README.md

 ## Run development mode in local environment:

-1. create a brand new 'settings.js' file in root directory.
-2. copy and paste in contents from dev.settings.js
-3. Make sure to change [apiurl.js](https://github.com/warigroup/warihash_frontend#dynamic-api-url) to a port on localhost.
+1. Make sure to change [apiurl.js](https://github.com/warigroup/warihash_frontend#dynamic-api-url) to a port on localhost.
-4. npm install
+2. npm install
-5. npm run dev
+3. npm run dev
-6. access localhost:3000
+4. access localhost:3000

 - Development mode can detect any errors in the app.
 However, development mode is slower than production mode.

 ## Run production mode in local environment:

-1. create a brand new 'settings.js' file in root directory.
-2. copy and paste in contents from dev.settings.js
-3. Make sure to change [apiurl.js](https://github.com/warigroup/warihash_frontend#dynamic-api-url) to a port on localhost.
+1. Make sure to change [apiurl.js](https://github.com/warigroup/warihash_frontend#dynamic-api-url) to a port on localhost.
-4. npm install
+2. npm install
-5. npm run build (this will create a production version app in .next folder)
+3. npm run build (this will create a production version app in .next folder)
-6. npm start
+4. npm start
-7. access localhost:3000
+5. access localhost:3000

 - Production mode doesn't have any server-side error detection.